GNOME/retro-gtk/README.md

-# Retro
+# retro-gobject

-Retor is a GObject based Libretro wrapper for frontends.
+retro-gobject is a GObject based Libretro wrapper for frontends.

+## Dependencies

+retro-gobject depends on the following libraries at compile time and at run time:
+- gobject-2.0
+- glib-2.0 >= 2.32
+- gmodule-2.0
+- gio-2.0

+It is known to work on Fedora 21, but it currently can't compile on Fedora 20.

 ## Compiling